Last fact-checked: 9 December 2019

-For nationals of New Zealand, Australia, the United Kingdom, Canada and the United States there are no visa requirements for staying in Johor Bahru, providing that your stay does not exceed ninety days.
+For nationals of New Zealand, Australia, the United Kingdom, Canada and the United States there are no visa requirements for staying in Johor Bahru, providing that your stay does not exceed 90 days.

-Browse our listings to find your surgeon and clinic.
+First, take some time to browse through our listings to find your surgeon and clinic here.

-See below for ways to arrange an appointment, or how to contact us if you’d like to know more about plastic surgery in Johor Bahru.
+See below for ways to arrange a free appointment, or how to contact us through our Customer Care Team if you’d like to know more about plastic surgery in Johor Bahru.